beckn/protocol-server/new-prod-setup.md

 ## Deploying MongoDB, RabbitMQ, and Redis Containers using Docker Compose (Ubuntu Machine)

 In the "docker-data" directory, you'll find a "docker-compose" file facilitating the deployment of MongoDB, RabbitMQ, and Redis containers.
+Modify  the variables in 'docker-compose.yml' like MongoDB (username, password & database), RabitMQ (username,password).
-Customize the variables as needed (Note: set these in the default.yaml files).
+(Note: set these in the default.yaml files).

 ```bash
 cd ~  # go back to the home directory where you find a docker-data directory.